Familiar Name, Unfamiliar Face

-He looked so different during this time of his life, that I didn't even realize that he is the guy in my Wicker Man themed profile picture.
-Unfortunately, the mystery of how I knew this name and the vocal reveal was the most exciting part of this fill episode.
+He looked so different during this time of his life that I didn't even realize that he is the guy in my Wicker Man themed profile picture.
+Unfortunately, the mystery of how I knew this name and the vocal reveal was the most exciting part of this entertaining episode.

-I wouldn't say that this show was bad but they slowed down the tone of the show to match the mystery/suspense feel in order to parody the genre that Christopher Lee is known for.
-There were times where I felt like I was watching a real genre show with several subtle jokes to keep it from getting completely boring.
+I wouldn't say that this show was terrible, but they slowed down the tone of the show to match the mystery/suspense feel in order to parody the genre that Christopher Lee is known for.
+There were times where I felt like I was watching a real genre show with several subtle jokes to keep it from getting utterly dull.

 Now it's time to share what I saw as I give you...

 Tonight's special episode is "interrupting" 101 Dalmatians Get Run Over 101 Moving Vans.

 The opening sketch takes place in the locker room with Gilda and Bill Murray discussing Belushi getting transferred out to L.A. to be the next Grizzly Adam's due to an NBC shuffle following a famous news anchor's retirement.
 Not only does he have to change jobs but the producers decided his name is now Kevin Scott and is really going to miss saying, "Live from New York..."